 |Where||Japan, Taiwan and United States|

-The Americans are the current champions and have a roster full of superstars of the game.
+The Americans are the current champions and have a roster full of superstars.

-Led by captain Mike Trout of the Los Angeles Angels, the USA’s roster will have team manager Mark DeRosa at the helm and will feature 21 All-Stars, including four MVP’s, Trout, Mookie Betts, Paul Goldschmidt and Clayton Kershaw.
+Led by captain Mike Trout, the USA roster will have manager Mark DeRosa at the helm and feature 21 All-Stars, including three former MVPs in Trout, Mookie Betts, and Paul Goldschmidt.

 Trout turned down the opportunity to play in 2017, but was determined to play in this one and his appearance has had a domino effect on other superstars to play in the tournament.

-Speaking to MLB.com, Trout said: "The whole reason I signed up: trying to win this thing.
+"The whole reason I signed up: trying to win this thing.
 There is nothing else.
-Anything else is failure.
+Anything else is failure," Trout told MLB.com.
+"This means a lot, I missed out four years ago, watched the guys and I’m super excited."

-J.T.
-Realmuto (Philadelphia Phillies) is the star elite catcher out of a batch of three.
-A three-time All-Star and a two-time Gold-Glove winner, the other two catchers are Kyle Higashioka (New York Yankees) and Will Smith (Los Angeles Dodgers) - all three are first-time participants for the USA in the tournament.
+Three-time All-Star and a two-time Gold-Glove winner J.T.
+Realmuto (Phillies) is the star catcher out of a batch of three.
+The other two catchers are Kyle Higashioka (Yankees) and Will Smith (Dodgers).
+All three are first-time participants for the USA in the tournament.

 Nolan Arenado and Goldschmidt are back for more after anchoring the infield for the 2017 championship-winning side.
-They are joined by two-time home run derby champion Pete Alonso (New York Mets), Trea Turner (Phillies) and Tim Anderson (Chicago White Sox).
+They are joined by Pete Alonso (Mets), Trea Turner (Phillies) and Tim Anderson (White Sox).

-Jeff McNeil (Mets) joins Betts (Dodgers) Cedric Mullins (Baltimore Orioles) Kyle Schwarber (Phillies), Trout and Kyle Tucker (Houston Astros) in a huge arrays of talent in the outfield.
+Jeff McNeil (Mets) joins Betts (Dodgers), Cedric Mullins (Baltimore Orioles), Kyle Schwarber (Phillies), Trout and Kyle Tucker (Houston Astros) in a hugely talented outfield.

-The Team USA pitching staff was dealt a blow this week when Nestor Cortes (Yankees) pulled out of the tournament after picking up a hamstring injury.
+The Team USA pitching staff was dealt a blow this week when Clayton Kershaw pulled out due to unspecified reasons.
+Kershaw's opt-out comes a week after Nestor Cortes (Yankees) pulled out of the tournament after picking up a hamstring injury.

-The established pitchers like Lance Lynn (White Sox) and Adam Wainwright (St.Louis Cardinals) will be joined by big league up and comers in Brady Singer (Kansas City Royals), Devin Williams (Milwaukee Brewers) and David Bednar (Pittsburgh Pirates).
+Other established pitchers like Lance Lynn (White Sox) and Adam Wainwright (Cardinals) on the roster will be joined by big league up-and-comers in Brady Singer (Royals), Devin Williams (Brewers) and David Bednar (Pirates).

 World Baseball Classic: All you need to know